Salmanscode/blog-admin-dashboard/README.md

 ---

 ## 🎨 Design Approach (Cal.com Inspired)
-- **Aesthetics**: Follows a minimalist, high-contrast aesthetic.
+- Aesthetics: Follows a minimalist, high-contrast aesthetic.
 It uses sharp borders, subtle shadows, and a clean "Inter" typography stack.
-- **Responsiveness**: The dashboard is **fully mobile-responsive**.
+- Responsiveness: The dashboard is **fully mobile-responsive**.
     - The sidebar collapses into a floating minimalist menu on small screens.
     - Stats cards transition from a 4-column desktop grid to a 2-column mobile grid.
     - Blog list items stack vertically (image above text) on mobile to maintain readability.
-- **UX**: Uses glassmorphism for the navbar and smooth transitions for interactive elements.
+- UX: Uses glassmorphism for the navbar and smooth transitions for interactive elements.

 ---